 - Certified adoption decree

 - Medical record of post-natal care

-Make sure that these documents are early public records that show your name, the date and place of your birth, and that they were created within the first five years of your life.
+Make sure that these documents are early public records that show your name, the date, and place of your birth, and that they were created within the first five years of your life.

 You may also submit an Affidavit of Birth form numbered DS-10 from an older blood relative, i.e.: a parent, aunt, uncle or sibling who has "personal knowledge" of your birth.
 It must be notarized or show the seal and signature of the acceptance agent.

-You Can Also Use a Delayed Birth Certificate
+Using a Delayed Birth Certificate